-Convergence Insufficiency is a condition which occurs when a person cannot converge or turn their eyes in, sufficiently.
+Convergence Insufficiency is a condition that occurs when a person cannot converge or turn their eyes in, sufficiently.
 This failure to converge properly can give rise to a number of important symptoms, especially for children who have learning disabilities.

 Our two eyes converge when we want to look at a close object.
 Looking at a near target means we must do two things: